Purdue vs. Gonzaga College Basketball Predictions & Picks - November 20

 Purdue vs. Gonzaga Predictions & Picks: Spread, Total - November 20

-Monday's contest that pits the Purdue Boilermakers (3-0) against the Gonzaga Bulldogs (2-0) at SimpliFi Arena at Stan Sheriff Center has a good chance to be a tight matchup based on our computer prediction, which projects a final score of 77-76 in favor of Purdue.
+Monday's contest that pits the Purdue Boilermakers (3-0) against the Gonzaga Bulldogs (2-0) at SimpliFi Arena at Stan Sheriff Center should be a competitive matchup based on our computer prediction, which projects a final score of 77-76 in favor of Purdue.
 Tipoff is at 5:00 PM ET on November 20.

-According to our computer prediction, Gonzaga is projected to cover the point spread (4.5) versus Purdue.
-The two teams are expected to fall short of the 155.5 over/under.
+According to our computer prediction, Gonzaga is a good bet to cover the point spread, which is listed at 4.5.
+The two teams are projected to go under the 154.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!